., click here to update your profile before our next event to be entered to win a prize!

 Share Your Demo Pass With School District Leaders

-Instagram is one of the most popular social media apps for teens, second only to TikTok according to the Pew Research Center.
+Instagram is one of the most popular social media apps for teens, second only to YouTube and TikTok according to the Pew Research Center.
 It is an extremely visual platform, which allows teens to creatively edit their images and photos in order to gain the attention of other users on the platform.
-Many teens are in the habit of checking Instagram frequently during the day, and although teens speak highly of the app, research shows that social media can have negative effects on teens' mental health (Source: Statista).
+Many teens are in the habit of checking Instagram frequently during the day, and although teens speak highly of the app, research shows that heavy use of platforms like Instagram can contribute to negative effects on teens’ mental health

 Students: Download this worksheet to follow along with the videos